EdoardoDima/ADM---Homework2---Group-25/README.md

 	> This file contains the definition of the functions of the *module functions*.

 2. __`ADM2.ipynb`__:
-	> This Jupyter notebook provides the implementation of each mini-program from exercise 2.
+	> This Jupyter notebook provides the implementation of our solution.